Raagaception/raagaception-12STD-CBSE-deck/README.md

 ## Introduction
 The largest, most comprehensive, community maintained CBSE/JEE/NEET flashcard deck for [Anki](http://ankisrs.net/) on the internet, featuring
+- 1. **326 cards** to teach you universally important stuff, like values of constants, IUPAC Nomenclature, standard substitutions from integration and differentiation, trigonometric identities, etc.
-- **500+ cards** from 11th grade NCERT, covering a few important topics from Physics and Chemistry.
+- 2. **1129 cards** from 11th grade NCERT, covering topics from Physics and Chemistry.
-- **3530+ cards** from 12th grade NCERT, covering several topics from Physics, Chemistry, Math, etc.
+- 3. **4947 cards** from 12th grade NCERT, covering topics from Physics, Chemistry, and Mathematics.
+- 4. **2479 cards** from 11th grade NCERT, covering topics from Biology; useful for NEET prep.
-- **6000+ cards** for NEET prep.
+- 5. **1764 cards** from 12th grade NCERT, covering topics from Biology; useful for NEET prep.
-- Community contributions using [CrowdAnki](https://github.com/Stvad/CrowdAnki), so anyone with a GitHub account can fact check cards, provide corrections, and even upload their own cards from any topic, be it for CBSE boards, JEE, or NEET!
+- 6. **291 cards** covering JEE concepts; mostly Inorganic Chemistry.
 ![](https://i.imgur.com/1fUGGME.gif)

 ---